geraintluff/jsfx-ui-lib/README.md

 # Generator Tool

-There is a web-based tool to [generate UI code](https://geraintluff.github.io/jsfx-ui-lib/generate-ui.html) based on JSFX slider definitions.
+There is an experimental web-based tool to [generate UI code](https://geraintluff.github.io/jsfx-ui-lib/generate-ui.html) based on JSFX slider definitions.
 It's not the tidiest code in the world, and it's definitely not a full-featured UI editor, but it can handle some basic layouts.

 # Development